LunaTK/rome-crash-reproduction/README.md

 2. Open `index.ts`.

-3. Get around with code to see if Rome dies. (it shouldn't)
+3. Get around with code to see if Rome extension is alive and working.

 4. Uncomment the line 11.
 ```